Carry Out a Free Arizona Warrant Search: Wanted Persons

 This resource addresses how to identify warrants across the state of Arizona and provides links to searchable databases, contact information for local agencies that host these records, and even guidance on resolving a warrant if one has been issued for you.

-Are Warrant Records in Arizona Available to the Public?
+Are Warrant Records in AZ Publicly Available?

 All government officials and public bodies must maintain records of their official activities, and these records are considered public in the state of Arizona.1 A.R.S. section 39-121 grants the public the right to review public records in person and to obtain copies.2